 While we could write an article comparing iPad Air to its most recent predecessors (3rd and 4th Generation iPads), a comparison of the iPad Air to the iPad 2 is much more exciting.
 And as it turns out, those are the only two models still available from Apple.
 Besides the substantial weight difference (iPad Air is about a third-of-a-pound lighter than iPad 2), there were significant improvements across the board including display resolution, processing speed, RAM, graphics power, still/video camera resolution, and cellular carrier options.
+If you’re really looking for an upgrade, take a look at the Apple iPad 4 review too.

 A comparison of the iPad Air with the now discontinued 3rd and 4th generation iPads isn’t as dramatic.
 For one, Apple has kept the same Retina display with resolution of 2048×1536 and 264 pixels-per-inch.
 The 1.4 GHz dual-core CPU used in the 4th-Generation iPad remains in the iPad Air, although it uses the “Cyclone” variant rather than the “Swift” variant used previously.
 RAM has stayed the same at 1024MB, although the latest LPDDR3 chip improves upon the LPDDR2 used in the last two iPad models.
 And, the back camera hasn’t changed since the 3rd-Gen, offering HD video at 1080p HD (30fps) and 5 Megapixel stills.
+If you really love Apple products, you might also be interested in reading our Apple iPad mini vs iPad review.

 Let’s take a look at how the recently-released iPad Air has substantially improved the tablet experience from the iPad 2 that first hit stores in March, 2011, but is still available from the Apple Store and Apple resellers worldwide.